 Preppers typically also stockpile large amounts of first aid and even major medical supplies.
 Survivalists carry essential medical supplies and may be more skilled in general first aid than a prepper, unless the prepper has some type of medical background or has wisely invested time in honing their skills.

 A survival homesteader is a blending of both preppers and survivalists in this regard.
 He or she will most likely possess an admiral skill level allowing the tending to of both animals and humans, have a store-bought stockpile of medical provisions, but also grow medicinal herbs, plants, flowers, and herbs – and know how to use them.

 Being able to source wild healing natural matter from the woods is also commonplace for this prepper – survivalist combo version of a self-reliant individual.

 Would such a person be a survivalist or a prepper?

 What this kind of man or woman (and their family) would definitely not be, is a statistic in the disaster death toll.

-No matter how you decide to label your survival and preparedness efforts, consider honing your self-reliance skills, learning how to use and repair all of your gear, and develop a solid SHTF plan with backup options so you and your loved ones are around to help keep America going after the smoke clears.
+No matter how you decide to label your survival and preparedness efforts, consider honing your self-reliance skills, learning how to use and repair all of your gear, and developing a solid SHTF plan with backup options so you and your loved ones are around to help keep America going after the smoke clears.

 Tara Dodrill is a homesteading and survival journalist and author.
 She lives on a small ranch with her family in Appalachia.
 She has been both a host and frequent guest on preparedness radio shows.
 In addition to the publication of her first book, ‘Power Grid Down: How to Prepare, Survive, and Thrive after the Lights go Out’, Dodrill also travels to offer prepping tips and hands-on training and survival camps and expos.